glouw/blog/_posts/2023-11-07-Compiling-To-ANSI-C-Switch-Statements-And-Gotos.md

-`RET` stores the top of the variable stack in the return register `rr`, decrements the function pointer `fp`, reloads the previous `sp` and `fa` register values from their respective stacks, and place the return register `rr` on top of the variable stack `vs`.
+`RET` stores the top of the variable stack in the return register `rr`, decrements the function pointer `fp`, reloads the previous `sp` and `fa` register values from their respective stacks, and places the return register `rr` on top of the variable stack `vs`.
 The return function address, now residing in `fa`, is jumped to by the switch statement after jumping to the `begin` label.

-As the program concludes, a POP() instruction after the CAL() instruction ensures the stack is cleaned up of integer 9.
+As the program concludes, a `POP()` instruction after the `CAL()` instruction ensures the stack is cleaned up of integer 9.

 `func.c`